-As-a-Service is more than just a buzz term, it’s a way to manage your services easier and more effectively.
+As-a-Service is more than just a buzz term, it’s a way to manage your services more effectively.
 You’ve likely heard of “Software as a Service”.
 The term SaaS has become colloquial in the business world, while other as-a-service models continue to evolve and/or remain open for interpretation.
 As technology and hardware evolves, so does the supporting infrastructure and programs to scale them.

 As technology continues to form more purpose-built integrations within the physical world, hardware infrastructure faces greater demands and cost constraints.
 Variables like obsolescence, maintenance, provisioning, installation, power, and cabling contribute to companies choosing to manage mobility within their organization on a service basis.

 Below are four common and evolving as-a-service models for enterprise:

 - Platform as a Service (PaaS)

 - Software as a Service (SaaS)